Thermodynamic formalism and Substitutions: The Thue-Morse substitution: example with explicit computations

 \subsection{Technical lemmas}

-\begin{lemma} The Thue Morse substitution and its language $\mathcal L$ fulfill: \begin{itemize} \item $H$ is 2-full and marked. \item The non uniquely desubstituable words of $\mathcal L$ are $010,101$. \item Every word of length at least $5$ in $\mathcal L$ is uniquely desubstituable inside the language. \item The fixed point which begins by $0$ can be written \item The language contains the words $ $
+\begin{lemma} The Thue-Morse substitution and its language $\mathcal L$ fulfill: \begin{itemize} \item The fixed point which begins by $0$ can be written \item The language contains the words $ $ \item $H$ is 2-full and marked. \item The non uniquely desubstituable words of $\mathcal L$ are $010,101, 0101, 1010$. \item Every word of length at least $5$ in $\mathcal L$ is uniquely desubstituable inside the language.